top of page

 It’s lower frequencies are tight but not rich, not “in your face” much, i mean.
 Lots of sweet and defined trebles.
 Mids are generally even and have nothing special :) PP has firm and acceptable level of compression which is useful for shredding.
 I know all world is telling me or you about PAF Pro has a “distinctive midrange "awww" sound that cuts thru the mix well” and i find that “awww-ness” is bit too exaggerated.
 Yes, there are mids you can hear but i never feel PP is a mid focused humbucker.
 JB is, on the other hand, a mid range perfect humbucker and it never fails whatever guitar you play; you sound like Angus Young one way or another :) Nevertheless i never feel like Angus with my PAF Pro :) I believe that Paul Gilbert started this on his Dimarzio Video first…

 PPs can be used in the neck and bridge.
 I have relatively limited experience as bridge humbucker; i have never installed it to the bridge of my guitars.
 All of my experience about PP on the bridge lies on the Jems and PGMs i’ve played and for the bridge i need an extra push/bite and more meat than PP has.
 Consequently there are, Dimarzio or not, lots of better options for the bridge.
 However, i wonder what would be if PP has virtual vintage touch.
-I assume the inductance would be increased, lower frequescies would be more delightful and those could make PP a better bridge pickup.
+I assume the inductance would be slightly increased, lower frequencies would be slightly more delightful and those could make PP a better bridge pickup.
 Who knows?

 Steve Vai and Green Meanie with PAF Pro